Who am I ?

 Really ?
 Some rules ?

-This book ONLY concerns PBR cartoon movies.
-If you want to do cell-shading or stylized rendering, it will not help you as much.
-This a critical point : I will mainly focus about Hollywood cartoon movies with a budget of approximately 70 million dollars.
+This book mostly concerns PBR cartoon movies.
+If you want to do cell-shading or stylized rendering, it will probably not help you as much.
+This a critical point: I will mainly focus on Hollywood cartoon movies with a budget of approximately 70 million dollars.

-I love this quote from the Substance PBR guide : “It is important to know the principles and use the guidelines without being slaves to them.”
+Great quote from the Substance PBR guide: “it is important to know the principles and use the guidelines without being slaves to them.“

 Truth.